 - Consultation: Your dentist will need to examine the placement of your sinuses, the integrity of your jawbone, and the placement for each implant.
 If your sinuses require surgery to move them out of the way or your bone is too fragile or small to hold an implant, then further surgeries may be required before the implant procedure can proceed.
 Not all patients are recommended for same-day implants.

-- Surgery: Your implant dentist or surgeon may first give you a sedative to relax you during the procedure and then will administer an anesthetic to prevent pain.
+- Surgery: Your implant dentist or surgeon may first give you a sedative to relax you during the procedure and then will administer an anesthetic to prevent pain during the implants procedure.
 Any teeth needing extraction will be removed and your mouth will be thoroughly cleaned before proceeding.
 The dentist will drill holes into the bone where the dental implant will be placed.
 Then your mouth will be cleaned again and the incised areas will be stitched up.

 - Fitting: After the placement of the implants, the abutments will be fitted for new teeth.
 If the patient's implant is unstable, the dentist may recommend leaving the abutment uncapped to heal without damaging the bone beneath it.
 Your dentist may recommend a temporary over-denture to fit over the new abutment.
 These would be replaced in a few months instead of permanent caps.